 Pregnancy Category X

-Long-term androgen deprivation therapy prolongs the QT interval.
-Physicians should consider whether the benefits of androgen deprivation therapy outweigh the potential risks in patients with congenital long QT syndrome, electrolyte abnormalities, or congestive heart failure and in patients taking Class IA (e.g. quinidine, procainamide) or Class III (e.g., amiodarone, sotalol) antiarrhythmic medications.
+Androgen deprivation therapy may prolong the QT interval.
+Providers should consider whether the benefits of androgen deprivation therapy outweigh the potential risks in patients with congenital long QT syndrome, congestive heart failure, frequent electrolyte abnormalities, and in patients taking drugs known to prolong the QT interval.
+Electrolyte abnormalities should be corrected.
+Consider periodic monitoring of electrocardiograms and electrolytes.

 In the randomized, active-controlled trial comparing FIRMAGON to leuprolide, periodic electrocardiograms were performed.
 Seven patients, three ( < 1%) in the pooled degarelix group and four (2%) patients in the leuprolide 7.5 mg group, had a QTcF ≥ 500 msec.
 From baseline to end of study, the median change for FIRMAGON was 12.3 msec and for leuprolide was 16.7 msec.

 Therapy with FIRMAGON results in suppression of the pituitary gonadal system.
 Results of diagnostic tests of the pituitary gonadotropic and gonadal functions conducted during and after FIRMAGON may be affected.
 The therapeutic effect of FIRMAGON should be monitored by measuring serum concentrations of prostate-specific antigen (PSA) periodically.
 If PSA increases, serum concentrations of testosterone should be measured.

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).